Text consolidated by Valsts valodas centrs (State

 31) the Latgale Special Economic Zone Authority and

-a Latgale Special Economic Zone capital company agree to revoke
+a capital company of the Latgale Special Economic Zone agree to

-the contract for the making of investments or the settlement of
+revoke the contract for making investments or the settlement of

 4) a court gives the ruling to terminate the contract between